bakakoneko/metalib/README.md

 * function_traits - get information about a function or function object, such as its arguments, return type, and class type (for member functions)
 * tag_invoke - a standard invoke function for CPOs
+* overload - an overload resolver for functions, member functions, and function objects

 ## TODO
 * [ ] Generated version header